 - Vegan chocolate: When making cookie recipes I like to use both chocolate chunks and chocolate chips.
 The chocolate chunks melt into chocolatey pools of goodness whereas the chocolate chips tend to stay pretty firm and intact.
-You'll also need some vegan chocolate if you're making homemade peanut butter cups.

 - Vanilla extract: If you wanted to simplify this recipe further, you could get away without adding vanilla.
 It does add amazing flavor to your vegan cookie dough.

 - Baking soda: The leavening agent for your vegan chocolate chip cookies.

 - Sea salt: This enhances the other flavors of the cookies and also enhances the sweetness.